DM Rutherford Family Conservatory

 This would not be part of routine building maintenance and would typically only be done when there’s visually an indication of possible issues.
 In addition, the connections with the steel and glass elements limit access to all surfaces of the wood without significant deconstruction.
 The building has reached the end of its standard life cycle of 25 to 30 years.

 The Conservatory’s doors have been locked and access to the public has been restricted since November 2023.
-However, based on the latest advice from independent engineering and architecture firms, there is an urgent need to dismantle parts of the Conservatory before winter weather begins.
-Therefore, the University will be applying for a demolition permit through the City’s Building Department.
+However, based on the latest advice from independent engineering and architecture firms, there is an urgent need to dismantle parts of the Conservatory before winter weather sets in.
+Therefore, the University will be moving forward to methodically deconstruct the building as soon as possible.

 Today, it is highly unlikely the University would be able to fundraise the amount required to replicate the Conservatory nor can it rightly accept this amount of funding for an initiative that is not central to its academic and research mission.